Transport, Cars and Vehicles Free teaching resources.

 Size sorting sheets

-This one is pretty self explanatory small, medium, and large cars with cut and stick sheet if you need it.
+This worksheet is pretty self-explanatory small, medium, and large cars with cut and stick sheet if you need it.
+Included is a printable sheet with car outlines on if you don’t have toy cars.

 Next up how many planes fit on the runways.
-1 opened ended 1 instructs to put a certain number on each. again blow up to A3 to fit more on!
+1 opened ended, 1 instructs to put a certain number on each. again blow up to A3 to fit more on!
 The sheet of planes is included.
+You could print as A3 and just use as a play mat.

 Car logo matching worksheet.